*Haitian Music Zone!* Get ready to groove to the enchanting beats of Haiti's musical paradise.

 Nemours Jean Baptiste: A Visionary of Haitian Music

 In the rich tapestry of Haitian music history, one name stands out as a true pioneer and virtuoso: Nemours Jean Baptiste.
 Born on February 2, 1918, in Port au Prince, Haiti, Baptiste was destined to become one of the greatest musicians of his time.
-But it was his dream to create a new rhythm, one that would revolutionize Haitian music in the Caribbean and beyond.
+But it was his dream to create a new rhythm that would revolutionize Haitian music in the Caribbean and beyond.

 During the 1950s, Haiti was on the cusp of adopting a new music style called “Le Compas Direct.”
 This was a significant departure from the traditional sounds that had dominated the music scene for centuries.
 And it was Nemours Jean Baptiste who would play a pivotal role in shaping this new genre.